"The SEAT Ibiza is perfect for drivers of any age, with its vibrant design masking a very sensible car."

-Quick and accurate steering and a firm-but-smooth gearbox help makes the Ibiza a lot of fun to drive.
-Driving from a low, comfortable position, the drive is consistently excellent across all models, from the eco-friendly Ecomotive right up to the top-spec FR and performance-oriented Cupra models.
-The only possible negative is that all of the suspension set-ups available lean towards a firm ride to a greater or lesser extent.
-Even driving around town streets can get a little juddery and shaky, thudding across potholes and generally being a little too harsh.
-And the higher up the range you go, the more obvious this flaw is, with the FR model particularly bad at smoothing out any bumps that the UK's ever-degrading road network throws at it.
-Fortunately, the 2012 update of the Cupra model has appreciably softened the set-up and made it more forgiving for passengers.
-Other than that, the Ibiza is fun to drive, with the 1.2-litre TSI petrol and 1.2-litre diesel Ecomotive engines impressing, in particular, with their superior balance of performance and economy.
-Some of the smaller diesels can be on the noisy side and are a little slow in responding to the accelerator pedal, but the higher-spec FR and Cupra models are very fast and responsive with either petrol or diesel engines.
+The main issue for the Ibiza is that while its undeniable fun to drive, it does sacrifice a lot of ride quality to get it.
+The suspension set-ups available all veer towards a firm ride and even when driving around town, the car can get a little juddery and shaky, thudding across potholes and generally becoming a little too harsh for comfort.
+And the higher up the range you venture, the more pronounced this flaw becomes, with the FR model proving to be particularly bad at ironing out any bumps that the UK's ever-worsening road network can throw at it.
+That said, you drive from a low, comfortable position, from the eco-friendly Ecomotive right up to the top-of-the-range FR and performance-focused Cupra models.
+Plus, the 2012 facelift of the Cupra has noticeably softened the set-up and made it much more forgiving for passengers.
+Other than that, the Ibiza remains fun to drive, with the 1.2-litre TSI petrol and 1.2-litre diesel Ecomotive engines impressing us the most, with their decent blend of performance and economy.
+Some of the smaller diesels do get somewhat noisy and are a little slow in responding to the accelerator pedal, but the higher-spec FR and Cupra models are truly fast and responsive, in either petrol or diesel versions.